kaelynn-rose/Earthquake_Detection/README.md

 * earthquake category (i.e., 'earthquake' or 'noise')
 * etc.

 Each seismic sample has 3 data channels of seismic data in .h5py format along with the metadata.
 The three channels correspond to the north-south, east-west, and vertical components of the seismogram (the amount of ground displacement measured on each of these axes by the instrument).
 Each sample is 60 seconds long and sampled at 100 Hz, for a total of 6000 samples per signal.
 Since the class balance of the full STEAD data is 235,426 noise samples to 1,030,232 earthquake signals (about 18% noise and 82% earthquakes), I randomly sampled 400,000 earthquake signals from the full earthquake dataset and used all 235,426 noise samples to create a closer class balance of 37% noise to 63% earthquakes for a total dataset of 635426 samples (about half the original dataset).
-Of these samples, 100,000 were randomlly selected to train each model.
+Of these samples, 100,000 were randomly selected to train each model.

 ### Exploratory Data Analysis